Demystifying the real estate business with cloud native software

 The first product developed on the platform was an information validation and document portal application called CondoSafe.
 CoreLogic allocated a team of 12 developers, four quality assurance software engineers and a number of representatives from the line of business to build CondoSafe, Leurig said.
 Based on products of similar scope developed in the past, the team set a goal to deliver the product in 14 months.
 The result?
 Thanks to Tanzu’s automation of a number of process that handle infrastructure complexity, the team was ultimately reduced to just a single product manager, one user experience designer, and six engineers who delivered the product in just six months.

 CoreLogic’s experience developing CondoSafe was no anomaly.
-Since deploying Tanzu and adopting Agile methodology, CoreLogic is developing software at a pace it could never before achieve, Leurig said.
+Since deploying Tanzu Application Service and adopting Agile methodology, CoreLogic is developing software at a pace it could never before achieve, Leurig said.
 Its developers now spend their days writing code instead of managing infrastructure or sitting in scoping meetings.
 Curating and managing data pipelines is much simpler with Spring Cloud Data Flow, which enables developers to treat them like any other software product.
 Most importantly, CoreLogic’s customers have access to the most cutting-edge, intuitive, and effective software in the entire real estate industry.